villelas/Chess-AI/README.md

 # Chess-AI
-Integrate AI into a PVP chess game
+Integrate AI into a PVP chess game with different color modes